 In some cases, the grandparents may even provide after school child care or day care or be awarded temporary custody if courts determine there is a need in which they assume the role of a relative caregiver.

-Aggrieved grandparents who have been cut off from contacts with their grandchildren can then turn to the courts.
-It is important that if you are contemplating petitioning the courts for grandparental visitation that you contact an experienced family law attorney such as Joe Roark of the Bryant Law Center to arrange a consultation of your case.
+Aggrieved grandparents who have been cut off from contact with their grandchild can then turn to the courts.
+It is important that if you are contemplating petitioning the courts for the right to grandparental visitation that you contact an experienced family law attorney such as Joe Roark of the Bryant Law Center to arrange a consultation of your case.

 If the custodial parent determines contact with maternal or paternal grandparents is not welcome or could damage the child, then aggrieved parties may petition the courts.

-However, the grandparent petitioning for visitation may rebut this presumption with clear and convincing evidence that visitation with the grandparent is in the child’s best interest.
-“In other words, the grandparent must show that the fit parent is clearly mistaken in the belief that grandparent visitation is not in the child’s best interest.
+However, the laws state that Kentucky grandparents petitioning for visitation rights may rebut this presumption with clear and convincing evidence that visitation rights with the grandparent is in the child’s best interest.
+“In other words, the grandparent must show that the fit parent is clearly mistaken in the belief that the right to grandparent visitation is not in the child’s best interest.
 If the grandparent fails to present such evidence to the court, then parental opposition alone is sufficient to deny the grandparent visitation,” says a 2012 Kentucky Supreme Court opinion in Walker v Blair.

-Even if a Kentucky court denied custody to a grandparent’s son or daughter, a grandparent may still have the opportunity to seek appropriate visitation rights.
+Even if Kentucky’s court denied custody to a grandparent’s son or daughter, a grandparent may still have the opportunity to seek appropriate visitation rights.